Particular/NServiceBus.DataBus.AzureBlobStorage/README.md

 # NServiceBus.DataBus.AzureBlobStorage

-NServiceBus.DataBus.AzureBlobStorage enables the use of the [Azure Storage Blob](https://azure.microsoft.com/en-us/documentation/services/storage/) service as the underlying implementation used by NServiceBus for the [Data Bus feature](http://docs.particular.net/nservicebus/messaging/databus).
+NServiceBus.DataBus.AzureBlobStorage enables the use of the [Azure Storage Blob](https://azure.microsoft.com/en-us/documentation/services/storage/) service as the underlying implementation used by NServiceBus for the [Data Bus feature](http://docs.particular.net/nservicebus/messaging/databus) to store the payload.

 It is part of the [Particular Service Platform](https://particular.net/service-platform), which includes [NServiceBus](https://particular.net/nservicebus) and tools to build, monitor, and debug distributed systems.